 Top 9 St. Augustine Activities

-In their own words: The St. Augustine Lighthouse & Maritime Museum, Inc. is a private, nonprofit museum and an historic landmark.
-We are dedicated to our mission “to discover, preserve, present and keep alive the stories of the Nation’s Oldest Port as symbolized by our working St. Augustine Lighthouse.”
-Visitors help us save history, preserve 6 historic buildings, conserve 19,000 artifacts and maritime archaeological specimens.
-Your admissions and visits keep the light on each evening because the Museum keeps the light shining as a private aid to navigation.
-A visit to the Dark of the Moon ghost tour helps us fund our maritime archaeology program and to put students in the water with scientists to discover shipwrecks off the Nation’s Oldest Port.
-So, please Come discover new heights with us, enjoy the exhibits, explore the nature trail or talk with a conservator of archaeological artifacts.
-We are an AAM Accredited institution and a Smithsonian Affiliate.
+The St. Augustine Lighthouse & Maritime Museum, Inc. is a private, nonprofit museum and a historic landmark.
+Visitors help save history, preserve 6 historic buildings, conserve 19,000 artifacts and maritime archaeological specimens.
+Discover new exhibits, explore the nature trail or talk with a conservator of archaeological artifacts.
+They are an AAM Accredited institution and a Smithsonian Affiliate.

-In their own words: Catch 27 stands in the heart of historic St. Augustine, Florida.
-We believe in preparing and serving fresh, locally caught seafood from the nation’s 27th State.
-We cook everything from scratch with seasonal ingredients and local produce.
+Catch 27 is conveniently located in the heart of historic St. Augustine, Florida.
+They only serve fresh, locally caught seafood and cook everything from scratch with seasonal ingredients and local produce.

 At this cool spot they would describe their menu as ‘Innovative Southern Fare for Omnivores, Herbivores and Locavores.’
 Everything is regionally-inspired and fresh from the source.
 This is a great place to go if you are looking for comfort food or a healthier, but still satisfying meal.